qiyuangong/Semi_Partition/README.md

 Semi_Partition
 ===========================
 Semi_Partition is a Top-down greedy data anonymization algorithm for relational dataset.
 It's more efficient than Mondrian, which is proposed by Kristen LeFevre in his papers[1].
-(To our knowledge, Mondrian is the fastest local recording algorithm, which ensure good data utility at the same time.
-Although LeFevre gave the pseudocode in his papers, the original source code is not available.
-You can find the Java implementation in Anonymization Toolbox[2].)

 This repository is an **open source python implementation for Semi_Partition**.
 I implement this algorithm in python for further study.